ss-369/Banking_Microservices/Banking_System_Technical_Report.md

 # Banking System Technical Report

 ## 1. Executive Summary

 This report provides a comprehensive technical overview of the microservices-based banking system implementation.
 The system is designed to provide core banking functionalities through a collection of specialized services that work together to deliver a robust and scalable banking platform.

+Our banking system offers a complete solution for financial institutions, implementing essential banking operations including user management, account management, transaction processing, and financial reporting.
+The system follows modern software architecture practices, leveraging microservices, RESTful APIs, and a responsive web interface to deliver a flexible and maintainable platform.

+Key features of the banking system include:

+- **User Management**: Secure registration, authentication, and profile management
+- **Account Operations**: Creation and management of different account types
+- **Transaction Processing**: Secure handling of deposits, withdrawals, and transfers
+- **Financial Reporting**: Generation of account statements and financial analytics
+- **Administrative Tools**: Management interfaces for system administrators
+- **Security**: Comprehensive authentication, authorization, and data protection

+The system is built using modern technologies including Python, Flask, SQLAlchemy, and SQLite, with a service-oriented architecture that ensures modularity, scalability, and maintainability.

-This document outlines the system architecture, design patterns, key components, and implementation details.
+This document outlines the system architecture, design patterns, key components, and implementation details to provide a comprehensive understanding of the banking platform.

+## 2. System Overview

+### 2.1 System Description

+The Banking Microservices System is a comprehensive financial platform designed to handle core banking operations through a collection of specialized services.
+The system simulates a real-world banking environment with features that would be expected in a modern digital banking solution.

+#### Purpose and Scope

+The system serves as a demonstration of microservices architecture applied to the banking domain, showcasing how complex financial systems can be decomposed into manageable, independently deployable services.
+It is designed to support common banking operations while maintaining the high standards of security, reliability, and performance required in financial applications.

+#### Target Users

+The system is designed for three main user types:

+1. **Customers**: End users who access banking services like account management and transactions
+2. **Bank Employees**: Staff who need tools to assist customers and manage accounts
+3. **System Administrators**: Technical users who monitor and maintain the system

+#### Key Capabilities

+1. **Account Management**
+   - Creation of various account types (checking, savings, investment)
+   - Account balance inquiries
+   - Account statements and history
+   - Account closure procedures

+2. **Financial Transactions**
+   - Deposits and withdrawals
+   - Fund transfers between accounts
+   - Transaction history and details
+   - Automated transaction validation

+3. **User Management**
+   - Customer registration and profile management
+   - Role-based access control
+   - Authentication and authorization
+   - Password management

+4. **Financial Reporting**
+   - Account statements and summaries
+   - Transaction reports
+   - System-wide financial analytics
+   - Custom report generation

+5. **Administrative Functions**
+   - User administration
+   - System monitoring
+   - Service health checks
+   - Data management

+The banking system represents a realistic implementation of a financial platform, with careful attention to security, data integrity, and user experience considerations that would be critical in a production banking environment.

-## 2. System Architecture
+## 3. System Architecture

-### 2.1 Microservices Architecture
+### 3.1 Microservices Architecture

 The banking system employs a microservices architecture, dividing functionality into five distinct services: